 Hon.
 P.J.
 Akeeagok (interpretation): Good morning.
 Thank you, Mr. Speaker.
-I say "good morning" to Nunavummiut who are listening to the proceedings and my fellow MLAs.
+I say "good morning" to Nunavummiut who are listening to the proceeding as well as to my fellow MLAs.

-(interpretation ends) Mr. Speaker, each year, Canada's premiers recognize the efforts made by a member of their province or territory to promote literacy. (interpretation) In Nunavut, we ask residents to nominate someone who champions the use of Inuktut.
-This year, I am presenting Nunavut's Council of the Federation Literacy Award to Jeena Kadlutsiak of Igloolik.
+(interpretation ends) Mr. Speaker, each year, Canada's premiers recognize the efforts made by members of their province or territory to promote literacy. (interpretation) In Nunavut, we ask residents to nominate someone who champions the use of Inuktitut.
+This year, I am pleased to be presenting Nunavut's Council of the Federation Literacy Award to Jeena Kadlutsiak of Igloolik.